Belarus–Germany relations: Independent Belarus

 After the collapse of the Soviet Union, relations between Belarus and Germany initially developed positively.
 Diplomatic relations were established in 1992.
 However, a turn for the worse was initiated in 1994, when Alexander Lukashenko was elected president.
 He immediately took action against a press that was politically and economically oriented toward the West and repeatedly denounced the financial transfers of political organizations - including the German Friedrich Ebert Foundation - to friendly organizations and media in Belarus.
 As a result of human rights violations and dissonance regarding the opening of the country to a market economy, the administration of the European Union, with the participation of Germany, imposed an entry ban on the Belarusian government in 1997.
 On May 18, 2006, the European Union (again including Germany) decided to freeze the accounts of President Lukashenko and 35 other government officials.

 Security cooperation existed between the Federal Republic of Germany and Belarus from 2008 until at least 2011, with Lukashenko's security forces receiving training in Germany.
 Nearly 400 border guards, senior militia officers, and forensic technicians were also trained by German officials directly in Belarus, and in 2010, Belarusian security forces observed German police officers on duty for several days during the transport of Atomic waste to Gorleben in Lower Saxony.
 As the EU identified improvements in the country's human rights record in 2015 and 2016, much of the sanctions were gradually lifted following the 2015 presidential election in Belarus.

-As a result of the 2020–2021 Belarusian protests against Lukashenka's dictatorial rule, the Belarusian community "RAZAM" e.V., the first interest group of and for people with a Belarusian background living in Germany, was founded in August 2020.
+As a result of the 2020–2021 Belarusian protests against Lukashenko's dictatorial rule, the Belarusian community "RAZAM" e.V., the first interest group of and for people with a Belarusian background living in Germany, was founded in August 2020.
 In the course of the protests, German Chancellor Angela Merkel declared that she was on the side of the peaceful demonstrators.
 The results of the 2020 presidential election in Belarus would not be recognized because of cases of electoral fraud.
 Merkel also said she had tried in vain to reach Belarusian President Lukashenko by phone in August 2020.
 The European Union no longer recognizes Lukashenko as a legitimate head of state.

-Belarusian support for Russia's 2022 invasion of Ukraine has further deteriorated bilateral relations.
+Belarusian support for the Russian invasion of Ukraine has further deteriorated bilateral relations.
 The European Union imposed further sanctions on Belarus and trade between Belarus and Germany declined.

+On June 24, 2024, German citizen Rico Krieger was sentenced to death for six criminal offenses in a secret trial in Minsk.
+Among other things, he was accused of terrorism and mercenarism.
+According to the human rights organization Viasna, the conviction is directly linked to the Kastuś Kalinoŭski Regiment, a unit of Belarusian volunteers fighting for Ukraine.
+However, the regiment stated that Krieger was not part of their unit.
+On July 30, Belarusian dictator Alexander Lukashenko pardoned him after he had applied for clemency.